keerthiBobbala/NextGenTravel/README.md

 Visit http://localhost/TravelBooking/ in your browser.

-Use login, chatbot, voice search & booking forms.
+Use login (please register and then log in with your credentials), chatbot, voice search & booking forms.

 View bookings using MySQL Command Line.